VivecaMellegard/plant-humanities-summer2024/mulberry/README.md

 	   caption="Emperor Tiberius rejected silk as effeminate.
 Instead, his image here embodies masculinity by appearing in a suit of metal armour.
 Etching of the Emperor Tiberius on horseback by Matthäus Merian the Elder (1593-1650).
 Public domain The Metropolitan Museum of Art ">
 <param ve-image>

 Paragraph 10 Silk is sacred in many cultures.[^18]  As is the mulberry tree.
 In cosmologies, myths, and legends, there is an aura of reverence for the mulberry tree.
-In Hindu-Buddhist cosmology for example, the divine Kalpavriksha is thought to be a white mulberry.[^19] The Romans considered the black mulberry sacred to Minerva.[^20] Sicilians still celebrate the Feast of St Nicholas by cutting a branch from the black and keeping it home for a year.[^20]
+In Hindu-Buddhist cosmology for example, the divine Kalpavriksha is thought to be a white mulberry.[^19] The Romans considered the black mulberry sacred to Minerva.[^20] Sicilians still celebrate the Feast of St Nicholas by cutting a branch from the black and keeping it home for a year.[^21]
 <param ve-image
 	   src="wc:Kalpvriksh_Bilara_Jodhpur_Rajasthan.jpg"
 	   caption="Thought to be over 800 years old, this tree in Rajasthan, India is dedicated to Kalpvriksha.
 Wikimedia commons.
 Credit Seervims" fit="contain">

-Paragraph 11 Fame is surely secured by myths
+Paragraph 11Fame is surely secured by myths, art, and song, and the mulberry plays a prominent role in all three.
+In the Babylonian love story about Pyramus and Thisbe by the Roman poet, Ovid in the first century BCE, the lovers arrange to meet under a mulberry tree, most likely a black mulberry since the white mulberry was not present in Babylon as the time.
+Thisbe arrives first but runs away after a lion attacks her, leaving behind her bloodied scarf.
+When Pyramus arrives, he sees the scarf and, believing Thisbe to be dead, stabs himself.
+When Thisbe returns to the tree and sees her lover’s body, she ends her life.
+It is said their blood is what gave the berry its dark color.
 <param ve-image
 	   src="gh:VivecaMellegard/plant-humanities-summer2024/main/mulberry/P11 PyramusThisbe-c 1510.jpg"
 	   caption="Pyramus and Thisbe by Hans Wechtlin c1510.
 Public domain">
 <param ve-image>

-Paragraph 12 Van Gogh painted a mulberry tree in 1889
+Paragraph 12 Van Gogh painted a mulberry tree in 1889, one year before his death, in brushstrokes that pulsate with life, echoing perhaps his feverish state of mind during a stay at an asylum.
+More cheerful is the depiction in folklore where the mulberry tree inspires carousing songs, odes to its juicy fruit,[^22] and the tree around which children dance as they sing the popular nursery rhyme.[^23]
 <param ve-image
 	   src="gh:VivecaMellegard/plant-humanities-summer2024/main/mulberry/P12 Threemencarousing 1808.jpg"
 	   caption="Three men carousing beneath a mulberry tree.
 Letterpress after etching by Isaac Cruikshank 1808.
 Wellcome Collection Open Access on JSTOR">